ishafizan/orientdb/tutorial/README.md

 - note: pyorient does not support 3.0.6 yet ->“Protocol version 37 is not supported yet by this client”
 - orientDB HTTP methods http://orientdb.com/docs/3.0.x/misc/OrientDB-REST.html

+### Queries
+- Example 1: Find the 'year of birth' of the Profiles, and how many Profiles were born in the same year
+- Example 2: Find the top 3 Profiles that have the highest number of Friends
+- Example 3: Find Colin's Friends
+- Example 4: Find Colin's friends who are also Customers
+- Example 5: Find Colin's Friends who are also Customers, and the Countries they are from
+- Example 6: Among Colin's Friends, find the top 3 Customers that placed the highest number of Orders
+- Example 7: Find all the Friends of Customer identified with OrderedId 1 that are not Customers (so that a product can be proposed)
+- Example 8: Find the top 3 Countries from where Customers are from
+- Example 10: Find the top 3 Customers in terms of spending

 ### create venv
 ```
 python3 -m venv project_name